Key takeaways

 Let's say your company signs a contract with a software vendor to build a custom CRM for ₹10,00,000 with a 3-month timeline.
 You should:

 - Use an amendment when the delivery date needs a minor adjustment.
 You agree to add four weeks.
-That update gets reflected through an amendment to the original contract clause
+That update gets reflected through an amendment to the original contract clause.

-For instance, in 2019, Microsoft invested $1B in OpenAI.
-That deal covered cloud credits, research, and infrastructure via Azure.
-In 2023, Microsoft reportedly invested another $10B and embedded OpenAI tech into Bing and Office.
+This structure is common in large, multi-phase partnerships.
+In 2019, Microsoft invested $1B in OpenAI, covering cloud credits, research, and infrastructure via Azure.
+In 2023, Microsoft reportedly invested another $10B and embedded OpenAI technology into Bing and Office.
+The 2023 deal almost certainly involved supplemental agreements — new product integration rights and licensing terms for Office, Bing, and Azure — rather than simply amending the 2019 cloud credit provisions.

 Why Use a Supplemental Agreement?

-A supplemental agreement makes contract changes official and enforceable, without redrafting the original document.
-It’s faster than building a new contract and safer than relying on emails or verbal agreements.
+A supplemental agreement makes contract changes official and enforceable without redrafting the original document.
+It's faster than building a new contract and safer than relying on emails or verbal agreements.

 - Legal enforceability: Formal documentation holds up in court.
 Informal updates don't